 Standard travel insurance has limits on the value of individual and total items you can take with you and quality cycling equipment can easily exceed them.
 And they are unlikely to cover your bike while it is in the hold of a plane.

 Also, many policies class cycling as an activity that requires a higher level of cover and activities such as races might be completely excluded.

 Although you will need normal travel insurance when going abroad, having a cycle policy means your bike is covered and you won't have to pay for extras on your travel cover.

 However, it's worth noting that worldwide policies often do not offer public liability cover for certain countries.
-For example, Bikmo Plus and Yellow Jersey do not provide public liability for the USA and Canada.
+For example, Bikmo and Yellow Jersey do not provide public liability for the USA and Canada.

 Which might not be great if you want to go on a Rapha trip to the States.